Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting: Background

 \subsection{Distinction from Existing Work}

 Common measures of spatial autocorrelation assign weights to each region solely by geographic contiguity or distance, which only captures local spread and ignores non-local transmission pathways \citep{anselin2005exploring, zhang2019epidemic}.
-Further, they assumed equal contribution from spatial neighbors, without quantifying the strength of the connection, to avoid introducing arbitrary structure into data.
+Furthermore, they assume equal contributions from spatial neighbors, without quantifying the strength of the connection, to avoid introducing arbitrary structure into data.
 One of the distinctive highlights of our work is that it accounts for spatial spread by using Facebook’s Social Connectedness Index (SCI) to engineer spatiotemporal features.
-This index which reflects the strength of relationships between regions in the social network space, has been shown to be associated with geographic proximity, historical ties, political boundaries, and other factors \citep{bailey2018social}.
+This index, which reflects the strength of relationships between regions in the social network space, has been shown to be associated with geographic proximity, historical ties, political boundaries, and other factors \citep{bailey2018social}.
 Social media-derived spatial connectivity features have demonstrated a strong positive association with population movement flows, and can serve as a proxy for average human movement measurements and population interaction \citep{li2021measuring}.
 This is also supported by earlier research \citep{kuchler2022jue}, showing a positive correlation between COVID-19 case clusters and SCI.

-While prior studies \citep{vahedi2021spatiotemporal, lucas2023spatiotemporal} have incorporated SCI-derived spatial features for county-level case forecasting, they do not present an ablation study and they do not address the unique challenges of state-level hospitalization forecasting.
+While prior studies \citep{vahedi2021spatiotemporal, lucas2023spatiotemporal} have incorporated SCI-derived spatial features for county-level case forecasting, they did not present an ablation study, and they did not address the unique challenges of state-level hospitalization forecasting.